 This task is performed on a device that is to be designated as a backup VRRP device.
-For example, Router 2 in Figure 53 on page 390 is assigned as a backup device.
+For example, Router 2 in Figure 54 on page 390 is assigned as a backup device.
 Repeat this task for all devices that are to be designated as backup devices.

-1. On the device designated as a backup VRRP device, and from privileged EXEC mode, enter configuration mode by issuing the configure command.
+1. On the device designated as a backup VRRP device, and from privileged EXEC mode, enter global configuration mode.